mtoconno/RankBias/README.md

 # RankBias
-Tool for mapping recruit rankings on Google Maps
+Tool for mapping recruit rankings on Google Maps using Jupyter Notebook